The Hagedorn--Hermite Correspondence: Introduction

-Section~\ref{sec:CCR_ladder_ops} starts off with a brief review of the canonical commutation relations defined on the Schwartz space $\mathscr{S}(\R^{d})$ and looks into the set of operators that are written as linear combinations of them.
+Section~\ref{sec:CCR_ladder_ops} starts off with a brief review of the set of operators that are written as linear combinations of the standard position and momentum operators.
 The main result of this section, Theorem~\ref{thm:ladder_operators}, shows the necessary and sufficient condition for such a set of operators to be ladder operators.
-The symplectic group $\Sp(2d,\R)$ plays the key role here.
+We stress the role of the symplectic group $\Sp(2d,\R)$ in the construction and parametrization of the ladder operators.
 The reader who is not familiar with the Heisenberg--Weyl and metaplectic operators may consult the brief review of them in Appendix~\ref{sec:HW_and_Mp} before Section~\ref{ssec:Transformations} as they play a critical role throughout the paper.

 Section~\ref{sec:Hagedorn_wave_packets} applies the results from Section~\ref{sec:CCR_ladder_ops} to the setting of the Hagedorn wave packets.
-In fact, it turns out that the ladder operators characterized in Theorem~\ref{thm:ladder_operators} in terms of the symplectic group $\Sp(2d,\R)$ are essentially those of \citet{Ha1998}.
-Moreover, the relationship between the ladder operators for Hagedorn and Hermite is clarified in Proposition~\ref{prop:As-as}; we note that an essentially the same result is obtained by \citet[Proposition~6]{LaTr2014}.
-This result is exploited to prove one of the main results, Theorem~\ref{thm:Hagedorn-Hermite}, that builds a bridge between the ladders of the Hagedorn wave packets and the Hermite functions.
+In fact, it turns out that the ladder operators characterized in Theorem~\ref{thm:ladder_operators} (see also Section~\ref{ssec:Hagedorn_ladder_operators}) in terms of the symplectic group $\Sp(2d,\R)$ are essentially those of \citet{Ha1998}.
+What follows immediately from it is the relationship between the ladder operators for Hagedorn and Hermite (Proposition~\ref{prop:As-as}); we note that \citet[Proposition~6]{LaTr2014} obtained an essentially the same result in a rather intricate manner.
+This result is exploited to build a bridge between the ladders of the Hagedorn wave packets and the Hermite functions (Theorem~\ref{thm:Hagedorn-Hermite}).
 We also prove symplectic covariance of the ladder operators and Hagedorn wave packets in this section.
 These results yield some of the fundamental and essential results on the Hagedorn wave packets as simple corollaries.

 In Section~\ref{sec:minimal_uncertainty}, we apply the approach developed in Section~\ref{sec:Hagedorn_wave_packets} to prove the existence of uncertainty products of the Hagedorn wave packets; this is a multi-dimensional generalization of the one-dimensional result of \citet{Ha2013}.